-The bill amends Section 44-7-126 of the Montana Code Annotated, specifically inserting provisions that require the aforementioned departments to confer on the best way to provide criminal history information for offenders convicted in district court over the past five fiscal years and for all future offenders.
+The bill amends Section 44-7-126 of the Montana Code Annotated, specifically inserting provisions that require the aforementioned departments to confer and collaborate on the criminal history information of offenders convicted in district court over the past five fiscal years and for all offenders convicted after the bill's effective date.
 Additionally, it ensures that the names of convicted offenders are identifiable with the provided criminal history information.
-This legislative effort aims to improve data management within the criminal justice system and ensure compliance with privacy regulations.
+This legislative effort aims to enhance the efficiency and accuracy of data management within the criminal justice system.

 HB0890_1(1): 44-7-126